 SQL Injection Attacks by Example A customer asked that we check out his intranet site, which was used by the company's employees and customers.
 This was part of a larger security review, and though we'd not actually used SQL injection to penetrate a network before, we were pretty familiar with the general concepts.
 We were completely successful in this engagement, and wanted to recount the steps taken as an illustration.
 "SQL Injection" is subset of the an unverified/unsanitized user input vulnerability ("buffer overflows" are a different subset), and the idea is to convince the application to run SQL code that was not intended.
 We'll note that this was a somewhat winding road with more than one wrong turn, and others with more experience will certainly have different -- and better -- approaches.
 There have been other papers on SQL injection, including some that are much more detailed, but this one shows the rationale of discovery as much as the process of exploitation.
 So we'll do it in steps.
 A standalone query of

 How to Dynamically Create Thumbnails In this week's screencast, I'll show you how to upload files and then have PHP dynamically create a thumbnail.
 Whether you're building an ecommerce site, or just a simple gallery, these techniques will absolutely prove to be useful.
 If you're ready for your "spoonfed" screencast of the week, let's get going! *Note - There have been a few slight changes to the code after some additional thinking and some great suggestions.
+Don't worry, very little has changed.
 The Simple Config File The first step is to create a simple config file where we can store a few variables. $final_width_of_image - This variable will store the width of our thumbnail.
 Save this file as 'config.php' and place it in the root of your folder.
 The HTML Next, create a new page called "index.php" and paste the following.
 First, scroll down a bit to the body tag.
 Any time that you're going to be working with the "file upload" input type, you need to add an "enctype" attribute to the form tag.
-Now, scroll back up to the PHP code at the top.
 Saving the File ImageCreateTrueColor

 PHP security tips PHP is one of the most popular web programming languages today.
 The reason is it is easy to learn, and yet robust enough to successfully power even the most complicated applications.
 This has its downsides.
 PHP community is large and very open, and often beginners learn wrong things or nothing at all about PHP security.
 PHP is very “forgiving” language and many users do not think about securing their applications.
+Securing a web site is all about quality coding and using defense techniques wisely.
 Programmer must always be on alert and know form where the attack can come.
 NEVER trust user input I will repeat, never trust your users.
 When this gets executed, the query looks like this: As the ”=” is always true, this guy is logged in even if he does not know the password.
 My tip is to always escape user input before doing anything with it.
 This way, the input gets escaped and harmless, and this simple doing gets you secured from most of the SQL related attacks.
 XSS attacks Error reporting